sundowns/tenmanner-discord-bot/README.md

 ## Outstanding work / TODO

-- [CORE] Host the bot in AWS
+- [MVP] Deploy infra (ecr & secrets) via AWS CDK
-- [CORE] Some sort of deployment/restart so i dont have to ssh in
+- [MVP] Some sort of CI/CD
+- [MVP] Update how we count and remove/insert records to not use spaces. split on `@` or `<>`
+- [BUG] Records seem to be changing / disappearing - this is probably a concurrency problem.
+We can't use the post to maintain state if we're allowing concurrent update.
+Consider storing in a table (dynamo, or even key-value)
 - [JUICE] New slash command `/start <id>` to @ reactors about gaming time